bloomikko/ISTQB-CTAL-TM-V3.0/Notes and definitions (ISTQB CTAL-TM).md

 made to ensure the positive ROI, must consider the (non-)recurring activities and costs such as initial or recurring licensing costs, integrating, training and maintenance - also opportunity costs (time spent on the tool-related activities instead of spending it on the actual testing) must be considered

 ## **test tool decision aspects**
-- *regulations and security*: for example, commercial tools could be best for safety-critical software as they usually met the required standards and certifications
+- *regulations and security*: for example, commercial tools could be best for safety-critical software as they usually meet the required standards and certifications
 - *financial aspects*: the tool can have one-time or running license costs, also training and maintenance costs must be considered
 - *stakeholder requirements*: custom tools most likely meet all the requirements by relevant stakeholders if commercial and open-source tools are not sufficient enough
 - *existing software landscape and tool strategy*: locked vendors, integrated systems and regulations might dictate what tools are appropriate for the organization